 During the six months ended June 30, 2019, cash used in operating activities was \$19.2 million, attributable to a net loss of \$19.0 million and a net change in our net operating assets and liabilities of \$1.5 million, partially offset by non-cash charges of \$1.3 million.
-Non-cash charges primarily consisted of \$0.6 million in depreciation and amortization, \$0.5 million in stock-based compensation, \$0.1 million in noncash interest expense and amortization of debt discount and \$0.1 million from the change in fair value of warrant liability.
+Non-cash charges primarily consisted of \$0.6 million in depreciation and amortization, \$0.5 million in stock-based compensation, \$0.1 million in non-cash interest expense and amortization of debt discount and \$0.1 million from the change in fair value of warrant liability.
 The change in our net operating assets and liabilities was primarily due to a \$0.3 million decrease in account receivables, \$0.3 million increase in deferred revenue balance and \$0.1 million decrease in prepaid expenses and other current assets.
-These changes were partially offset by a \$1.0 million decrease in accounts payable, \$0.7 million increase in inventories to support the growth in sales, \$0.2 million increase in other assets and \$0.1 million decrease in other current liabilities.
+These changes were partially offset by a \$1.0 million decrease in accounts payable, \$0.7 million increase in inventories to support the growth in sales, \$0.2 million increase in other current liabilities.

 In 2019, cash used in operating activities was \$39.1 million, attributable to a net loss of \$44.5 million, partially offset by non-cash charges of \$3.5 million and by a net change in our net operating assets and liabilities of \$1.9 million.
 Non-cash charges primarily consisted of \$1.5 million in depreciation and amortization, \$1.3 million in stock-based compensation, \$0.3 million in non-cash interest expense and amortization of debt discount and \$0.3 million from the change in fair value of warrant liability.
-The change in our net operating assets and liabilities was primarily due to a \$3.7 million increase in accrued expenses, a \$0.5 million increase in deferred revenue balance and a \$0.2 million increase in accrued warranty reserves, which were partially offset by a decrease in the allowance for sales returns.
+The change in our net operating assets and liabilities was primarily due to a \$3.7 million increase in accrued expenses, a \$0.5 million increase in deferred revenue balance and a \$0.2 million increase in accounts payable; the increase in accrued expenses was primarily due to increases in accrued vendor costs, accrued compensation and accrued warranty reserves, which were partially offset by a decrease in the allowance for sales returns.
 These changes were partially offset by a \$1.1 million increase in accounts receivable, \$0.7 million increase in inventories to support the growth in sales, \$0.4 million increase in other assets, and \$0.2 million increase in prepaid expenses and other current assets.